santisbon/emojos/README.md

 ```
 Icons created with [Favicon Generator](https://realfavicongenerator.net).

 The service worker was generated with [Vite Plugin PWA](https://vite-pwa-org.netlify.app/guide/).

-The plugin was used to:
+It was used to:
 - Generate the manifest.
 - Configure the manifest with a link in the `head` of the app entry point.
 - Generate a service worker.